Find information on student loans and other forms of funding.

-Sallie Mae Private Loan: US student can apply for a private loan through Sallie Mae: Form
+Sallie Mae Private Loan: US students can apply for a private loan through Sallie Mae.

 When applying for Alberta Student Aid, ensure the student loan application forms are the new 2021/2022 forms that are now available.
 Review the following links for important student loan information.